LuisHenriqueCarmanhan/LuisHenriqueCarmanhan/README.md

-## Hello Word 👋
+## Hello Word 👋🚀
 <h2 align="left">Brazilian Control and Automation Engineering student with a strong interest in applied programming and engineering problem-solving ⚙️
-Currently studying Python for scientific and engineering applications 🐍, and developing proficiency in English 🇬🇧 and Italian 🇮🇹.
+Currently studying Python for scientific and engineering applications, and developing proficiency in English and Italian.

 This GitHub is used to share academic studies, programming projects, and practical experiments related to engineering and automation 📂 </h2>